We Need More Dedicated Nurses to Help Our Little Angels In Waiting...

 In 2013, Angels in Waiting was able to get a bill passed (Assembly Bill 1133) that would require that, when determining the placement of a foster child who is medically fragile, “Priority Consideration” will be given to placement with a foster parent who is an independent nurse provider.
 They are helping the UC system to implement nurse-foster provider Programs into their curriculum to help the growing medically fragile foster care population.
 They are also working at a federal level to change legislation to address this issue.

-A.I.W. does an incredible amount on a shoestring budget, but they could do so much more with additional funding.
-There are so many fragile infants in need of competent, loving care, and so many nurses who aren’t even aware that this is an option.
-More funding would result in greater outreach, which would fundamentally change (and in some cases save) untold lives.
+AIW. does an incredible amount on a shoestring budget, but they could do so much more with additional funding.
+There are so many fragile infants in need of competent, loving care, and so many nurses who are not even aware that "Clocking In At Home," with up to two medically fragile foster care infants and/or children is an even an option!
+More funding would result in greater outreach, which would fundamentally change, and in some cases SAVE countless childhoods and do so, through the hearts and hands of dedicated nurses.